raphaelmansuy/til/docker/index.md

-# How to deploy a Docker App to AWS using ECS
+# 10 minutes to deploy a Docker App to AWS using ECS

+AWS proposes two container orchestrations service: ECS and Kubernete.

+Well integrated with the AWS ecosystem, ECS is the proprieratary version.

 ## What we will build